-Nicholas Moore was appointed Chair of the FRAA on 15 September 2021 and will serve a five‑year term.
+Nicholas Moore was appointed Chair of the FRAA on 15 September 2021 and served until 30 June 2023.

 Nicholas Moore is a former Chief Executive Officer of Macquarie Group Limited.
 He retired in 2018 after 32 years at Macquarie, including 10 years as CEO.

 Nicholas has a Bachelor of Commerce and a Bachelor of Laws from the University of NSW (UNSW).
 He was admitted as a solicitor and is a Fellow of the Institute of Chartered Accountants.
 In 2017, Nicholas was awarded an Honorary Doctorate in Business from UNSW.

 He is Chair of Screen Australia, The Centre for Independent Studies, The Smith Family, Willow Technology Corporation, the National Catholic Education Commission, the Markets Taskforce Expert Advisory Panel (within the Commonwealth Treasury) and Aldus Group.
 He is a member (and former Chair) of the UNSW Business School Advisory Council, a non‑executive director of QBiotics Group, and a member of the Council of the National Gallery of Australia.